MarketSquare/awesome-robotframework/README.md

   - [Ant task](https://github.com/lcarbonn/robotframework-ant) Ant task for running Robot Framework tests.

 - Cryptocurrency or Blockchain tools
   - [Robot Framework Solidity Testing Toolkit](https://github.com/jg8481/Robot-Framework-Solidity-Testing-Toolkit) Robot Framework tools that integrate with various Web3 blockchain technologies for testing and deploying smart contracts written in Solidity.
+It also provides an example (using a forked Fantom mainnet) for starting your own blockchain monitoring process.

 - Docker
   - [docker-robot-framework](https://github.com/ppodgorsek/docker-robot-framework) Robot Framework (with Firefox and Chrome) in Docker.